 “I was so frustrated because I felt like this kept happening,” he says.
 “I never wanted to have the problem again, so having nothing else to do… I started writing some code [to find a solution], having no idea what it would become.”

-To solve this problem, he came up with the idea for Dropbox, created the prototype and decided the name all within two weeks.
-Not only, he even secured the funding from one of Silicon Valley’s most prestigious backers of new start-ups – Y Combinator.
+To solve this problem, he came up with the idea for Dropbox, created the prototype, and decided on the name all within two weeks.
+Not only, he even secured funding from one of Silicon Valley’s most prestigious backers of new start-ups – Y Combinator.

 On 15th Nov 2009, this is how the Dropbox home page was.

 Another excellent example of a business that started with a clear “WHY” and managed to convey that “WHY” through their home page, which led to the outstanding growth of the company.

 Again, a simple and clear website that conveyed their “WHY” surely contributed to their success along with the following important factors: